Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 Checks disk I/O bandwidth over time and alerts on sustained saturation, not short spikes.
 The check records per-disk read/write counters and then derives current (R1/W1) and period averages (R{COUNT}/W{COUNT}).
 It compares the period's total bandwidth against the maximum ever observed for that disk (RWmax).
 It raises a WARNING when the period average exceeds `--warning` percent of RWmax.
 This bandwidth part only ever warns, never criticals: sustained I/O is a signal to investigate, not an emergency you have to react to at night.

-The check also reports per-disk I/O latency (`await`): the average time a read or write took to complete over the period, in milliseconds.
+The check also reports per-disk I/O latency (`await`, not on Windows): the average time a read or write took to complete over the period, in milliseconds.
 Unlike disk busy percentage, latency is robust against device parallelism, so it is a meaningful "is my storage slow" signal on NVMe, SSD and RAID as well.
 The optional `--await-warning` and `--await-critical` thresholds alert on sustained latency; both are disabled by default.
 A critical latency threshold is the place to catch a disk that is effectively hung.

-Perfdata is emitted for each disk (read/write throughput per second, IOPS and I/O latency, plus disk busy percentage on Linux), so you can graph trends.
+Perfdata is emitted for each disk (read/write throughput per second and IOPS, plus I/O latency except on Windows and disk busy percentage on Linux), so you can graph trends.
 On Linux the check focuses on block devices with a mounted filesystem by default; use `--include-unmounted` to also include raw, unmounted devices such as multipath SAN volumes.
 On Windows it uses psutil's disk counters.
 Optionally, `--top` lists the processes that generated the most I/O traffic (read/write totals) to help identify offenders.

 This check is cross-platform and works on Linux, Windows, and all psutil-supported systems.
 The check stores its short trend state locally in an SQLite DB to evaluate sustained load across runs.